intel/clDNN/README.md

 The software dependencies are:
 - [CMake\*](https://cmake.org/download/) 3.9 or later
-(the project is compatible with CMake 3.1, but, due to issues with boost libraries resolution in CMake 3.4.3, with CheckCXXCompilerFlag module in CMake 3.5.2 and hard dependency on supported boost version based on version of CMake, we strongly recommend 3.9+)
-    > **NOTE:** In rare situation when update of CMake is not possible, you can try to update / override only *FindBoost.cmake* module.
-You can do that by downloading *FindBoost.cmake* file from newer version of CMake (e.g. from [here](https://gitlab.kitware.com/cmake/cmake/blob/master/Modules/FindBoost.cmake)) and putting the file into *common/boost/cmake/modules* directory (create it if necessary).
-This directory will be attached to the list of modules if your CMake version is lower than 3.9.
 - C++ compiler with partial or full C++11 standard support compatible with:
     * GNU\* Compiler Collection 4.8.2
     * clang 3.5 or later